 The Effects of Native Prairie Plants on Wild Bee Diversity

-Over the last hundred years, agriculture has begun to dominate the landscape.
-The Conservation Reserve Program (CRP) was signed into law in 1985 and is a voluntary program where farmers and land owners remove private land from agricultural production and convert it to conservation lands for 10-15 years.
-CRP was designed to help improve the health and quality of the environment.
-Specifically, the long terms goal is to re-establish native lands, improve water quality, decrease erosion, and much more.
+Over the last hundred years, agriculture has begun to dominate the landscape (Citation).
+In order to combat the increase in agriculture and the potential impacts, the United States Department of Agriculture created The Conservation Reserve Program (CRP) (citation).
+The Conservation Reserve Program was signed into law in 1985 and is a voluntary program whereby farmers and land owners remove private land from agricultural production for 10-15 years.
+This conservation land must be converted into one of ten conservation initiatives.
+Each initiative contains one or more practices, for example CP42 Pollinator Habitat is found within the Pollinator Habitat Initiative (citation).
+CRP was designed to help improve the health and quality of the environment, specifically to combat the effects of extremely high amounts of soil erosion citation).
+Its long-term goal is to re-establish native lands, improve water quality, decrease erosion, and much more through the various program initiatives (citation).
 The increase in agriculture has created fragmented landscapes that provide very little support to pollinator communities.
 This has led to the development of the Pollinator Habitat Initiative, CP-42.
-Agricultural or other lands are replaced with seed mixes that are designed by private industry with the help of the United States Department of Agriculture (USDA) National Resources Conservation Service (NRCS) and USDA-Farm Service Agency (FSA).
+Agricultural or other lands are replaced with seed mixes that are designed by private industry with the help of the United States Department of Agriculture’s (USDA) National Resources Conservation Service (NRCS) and Farm Service Agency (FSA).

-The Pollinator Initiative, CP-42, was created to reverse the declines in honey bee and native pollinator populations (USDA-FRS, 2018).
-CP-42 is designed to improve pollinator populations by increasing plant diversity.
-Along with the increase in pollinator diversity, this program is designed to increase beneficial insects that prey on crop pests.
-In conjunction with private industry, the USDA-NRCS and USDA-FRS have worked to produce seed mixes that contain at least nine species of pollinator friendly wildflowers, legumes, and shrubs.
-The program requires species to bloom throughout the season so pollinators have both nectar and pollen throughout the agricultural season.
+The Pollinator Habitat Initiative, was created to reverse the declines in honey bee (Apis mellifera L.), and native pollinator populations (USDA-FRS 2018).
+CP-42 is designed to improve pollinator populations by increasing food plant diversity.
+In conjunction with private industry, the USDA-NRCS and USDA-FRS have worked to produce seed mixes that contain at least nine species of “pollinator friendly” wildflowers, legumes, and shrubs.
+The program requires species to bloom throughout the growing season so pollinators have access to both nectar and pollen throughout the agricultural season.

 Wild bee species are some of the most sensitive organisms to land-use changes (Hendrickx et al. 2007).
-Pollinators such as wild bees are essential to the pollination and reproduction of at least two thirds of known flowering plant species.
-Within this, pollinators are responsible for pollinating over $153 billion dollars in agricultural crops (Gallai et al. 2009; Potts et al. 2010).
+Wild bees are essential to the pollination and reproduction of at least two thirds of known flowering plant species, and are responsible for pollinating over $153 billion dollars in agricultural crops (Gallai et al. 2009, Potts et al. 2010).
 Present and past land-use changes are impacting wild bee species throughout the world (Kennedy et al. 2013), but the magnitude is unknown.
 Human-based activities such as agricultural intensification and habitat fragmentation have led to landscape simplification and decreased biodiversity (Bengtsson at al. 2005; Carrié et al. 2017).
 Such land-use changes have led to a decline in bee populations because resources such as pollen and nectar have been reduced.
 The cause of this reductions is due to a decline in the relative abundances of native plant species (Carrié et al. 2017).
 Due to recent declines in pollinator populations and pollinator diversity, it important to understand the consequences surrounding the agricultural intensification of current landscapes.

-The Southern High plains, or Llano Estacado is a large, dry region found in eastern New Mexico and Western Texas (Reeves, 1970).
-This region is roughly 30,000 square miles and is a remnant of the Rocky Mountain plants.
-This region is surrounded on three sides by a steep escarpment of Pliocene caliche, and further south merges with the Edwards Plateau (Reeves, 1970).
+The Southern High Plains, or Llano Estacado is a large, dry region found in eastern New Mexico and western Texas (Reeves 1970).
+This region is roughly 77,700 square kilometers and is a remnant of the Rocky Mountains.
+This region is surrounded on three sides by a steep escarpment of Pliocene caliche, and further south merges with the Edwards Plateau (Reeves 1970).
 This region contains an estimated 22,000 playa basins (Bolen et al. 1989) which occupy approximately 2% of the landscape (Smith et al. 2011).